-This paper systematically investigates the competing methods, reveals their strengths and weaknesses and shows subsequent improvements.
+This paper systematically investigates the competing methods, reveals their strengths and weaknesses and shows subsequent improvements on the measurement procedure and on the moisture analysis too.

-2 MEASUREMENT AND ANALYSIS PRINCIPLES
+MEASUREMENT AND ANALYSIS PRINCIPLES

 The multilayer insulation of power transformers consisting of oil and paper shows polarization and conductivity phenomena.
 Dielectric diagnostic methods measure the interfacial polarization effect, that originates from the interfaces between cellulose and oil.
 Polarization is superimposed by the DC conductivity of cellulose and oil.
 Moisture, temperature and conductive aging products influence these phenomena.
-Obviously the analysis of dielectric measurements has to discriminate moisture from the other parameters, this is an elementary quality feature (Fig. 1).
+Obviously the analysis of dielectric measurements has to discriminate moisture from the other parameters, this is an elementary quality feature (Figure 1).

-Fig. 1: Influences on measurement of the dielectric response and demands for its analysis
+Figure 1: Influences on the measurement of the dielectric response and demands for its analysis

 DC voltage, DC current or AC voltage and AC current display the properties of the dielectric.
 DC voltage measurements are applied as recovery voltage measurements after charging of the insulation with a DC voltage.
 The derived diagnostic method is the Recovery Voltage Method (RVM).
-A series of recovery voltage measurements with increased charging time leads to the so called "Polarisation Spectrum" which is commonly used to evaluate the moisture content in cellulose, Fig. 2.
+A series of recovery voltage measurements with increased charging time leads to the so called "Polarisation Spectrum" which is commonly used to evaluate the moisture content in cellulose (Figure 2).
 For this measurement and its interpretation a Recovery Voltage Meter RVM 5462 by Haefely Tettex with analysis software SWRVM 2 V.3.0 was used [5].

-Fig. 2: The RVM interpreted by the "polarisation spectrum"
+Figure 2: The RVM interpreted by the "polarisation spectrum"

-A DC current measurement records the charging and discharging currents of the insulation (Fig. 3).
+A DC current measurement records the charging and discharging currents of the insulation (Figure 3).
 They are also known as Polarisation and Depolarisation Currents PDC, here measured by the Polarisation Depolarisation Currents Analyser MOD1 from Alff Engineering with analysis software PDC Evaluation Software V.3.0, [6].

-Fig. 3: Influences of oil conductivity and moisture in cellulose at the PDC method
+Figure 3: Influences of oil conductivity and moisture in cellulose at the PDC method